wardvisual/engine-warvil/README.md

   <h3 align="center">Warvil Bot</h3>

-  <p align="center">Warvil is an AI bot that seeks to respond to your queries about programming.
+  <p align="center">WWarvil is an AI bot that seeks to respond to your queries about programming.
+It is programmed to provide you with information about various programming concepts, tools, and languages.
+Additionally, Warvil can answer questions about the development process and the different stages of creating a program. </p>
     <br />
     <br />
     <a href="https://github.com/wardvisual/warvil-bot"><strong>View Project »</strong></a>